 8. The Walled Garden

-This restored Victorian Garden is “a real hidden gem”, at least this is how it is touted by the local tourist board.
-It is definitely worth a walk around if you like gardens, and flowers, and there’s a fancy fountain smack back in the centre.
-My mum likes it.
-The Walled Garden also connects to the back of Castle Park, so you really don’t need to go far out of your way to find it.
+This restored Victorian Garden is “a real hidden gem”, or this is at least how it is touted by the local tourist board.
+But is definitely worth a walk around if you like gardens, and flowers, and there’s a fancy fountain smack back in the centre.
+It’s really quite beautiful in the summer.
+It is also free to enter, like pretty much all Bangor tourist attractions.
+Again, the Walled Garden connects to the back of Castle Park and it pairs well with a visit to Bangor Castle and the North Down Museum.
+Make a day of it.

-However, it is a seasonal attraction in Bangor, because the UK is pretty much dead for half the year, meaning it only opens for the bloom in Spring through until the end of Summer.
-Next to the Walled Garden, you will also find Bangor Aurora Aquatic & Leisure Complex (the swimming pool) if you fancy a swim on your visit to Bangor (for some odd reason), as well as the rather retro looking Omniplex cinemas and Bingo which are also found nearby.
-Anyway, they’re there if you need them.
+Note, the walled garden is a seasonal attraction in Bangor, given the UK is dead and withered for half the year, so it only really opens for the bloom in Spring through to the end of Summer and near Autumn.
+The Walled Garden is also found next to Bangor Aurora Aquatic & Leisure Complex (aka Bangor swimming pool) if you fancy a swim during your visit to Bangor, and it’s not far from the rather retro-looking Omniplex cinemas and Bingo hall.
+Anyway, they’re all there if you need them.
 Here for a full bit on the walled garden.

 9. Ward Park

-Following a slight detour from Main Street (following Hamilton Road), Ward Park is more like your traditional town centre park, with ponds, and ducks, and people feeding ducks.
-And there are even aviaries with more exotic birds.
-And I’ll be lazy here, with a copy/paste from the Discover NI website.
+Following a slight detour from Main Street (along Hamilton Road), Ward Park is a bit hidden to tourists, yet it’s only a short walk to find and it’s is well worth digging out.
+Unlike Castle Park, Ward Park is more like your traditional town centre park, with ponds, and ducks, and play parks, and people feeding ducks.
+There are even aviaries and habitats for more exciting and exotic birds.
+Otherwise I’ll be lazy here, with a copypasta from the Discover NI website.
 “Ward Park covers an area of 37 acres and among its attractions are a children’s playground, all-weather hockey pitches, cricket pitch, bowling greens, putting green and tennis courts”.

-Other notable attractions include the War Memorial monument and a U-Boat gun which is great for swinging upside down from.
-Fun fact.
-A good few years back (2005), some drunken louts broke into the bird cages and slaughtered 24 banty hens and a peacock (a very rare occurrence in Bangor, thankfully).
+Other notable attractions include the War Memorial monument which is somewhat central to the park, and a U-Boat gun which is great for swinging upside down on.
+Fun (slightly disturbing) fact.
+A good few years back (2005) some drunken louts (from Ards I’m guessing) broke into the bird cages and slaughtered 24 banty hens and a peacock (a very rare occurrence in Bangor, thankfully).
 So the local media obviously tracked down ‘Councillor Dianna Peacock’ to report on it.
-Check out our guide to Full Guide to Ward Park.

 Where to Stay in Bangor?